 To really make the most of your tropical holiday, spending some time relaxing on the best Rarotonga beaches is a must!
 Here are some of our top recommendations to enjoy the beaches and the glorious Rarotonga weather!

-• Muri Beach & Lagoon, Rarotonga: One of the most popular beaches on Rarotonga is Muri Beach, it’s a hub for many fun water activities - you can hire a stand-up paddle board or kayak, book in a lagoon cruise, or go kitesurfing.
+• Muri Beach & Lagoon, Rarotonga: One of the most popular beaches on Rarotonga is Muri Beach (and it's one of the best white sand beaches!), it’s a hub for many fun water activities - you can hire a stand-up paddle board or kayak, book one of the lagoon cruises, or go kitesurfing.
 Some resorts will also have free use of water activity equipment, so check that out with your Travel Expert when they book your accommodation.
 If you’re looking for where to eat in Rarotonga there is plenty of choices at Muri Beach with many cafés, bars and restaurants right on the beach front.

 • Titikaveka, Rarotonga: Located south of Muri Beach, another top beach to visit is Tikikaveka with its turquoise blue water, white sand and classic palm trees.
-It’s also a famous Rarotonga snorkelling spot, so make sure you add Tikikaveka Beach to your list!
+It’s also a famous Rarotonga snorkelling spot, so make sure you add the Titikaveka Beach area to your list!

 • Black Rock Beach, Rarotonga: Positioned on the ‘sunset side’ of Rarotonga, Black Rock Beach is a favourite for experiencing the stunning sunsets Rarotonga is famous for.
 Black Rock is also a perfect spot for swimming and snorkelling.

-• One Foot Island, Aitutaki: Only a short trip from Rarotonga and located in Aitutaki’s lagoon is One Foot Island.
-Accessible by boat, experience a beautiful beach with spectacular snorkelling where you’ll see giant clams and corals.
-Don’t forget your passport, you can get it stamped at the local post office hut – a must do Cook Islands experience to show you’ve been to paradise!
+• One Foot Island, Aitutaki: Only a short trip from Rarotonga and located in Aitutaki's lagoon is One Foot Island.
+Accessible by boat, experience a beautiful beach with spectacular snorkelling where you'll see giant clams, colourful tropical fish and corals.
+Don't forget your passport, you can get it stamped at the local post office hut – a must do Cook Islands experience to show you've been to paradise!

 Aroa Marine Reserve